 Now that recreational cannabis is legal, accessing marijuana has never been easier.
 You can literally walk into a cannabis retail location and purchase weed as easily as you would buy a soft drink at your local 7-Eleven.
 Just remember to bring your government-issued ID.
 You will need to show this before even entering the cannabis products area.

 Within the Tokyo Smoke dispensary, customers have plenty of product volume to choose from.
 The selection is impressive, the price is reasonable, and the staff is extremely helpful.
-But try to keep in mind that ordering cannabis online will always offer more strain options.
+But try to keep in mind that ordering bulk weed online in Canada will always offer more strain options.
 It’s difficult to know exactly what you’ll be getting when you walk into a retail store.

 Online ordering might be your best bet if you’re looking for a specific strain or product.
 Tokyo Smoke has made online cannabis shopping easy, but unfortunately, this is only possible for Manitoba residents.
 Luckily, there are hundreds of online dispensaries to choose from.
 These licensed online distributors remain king in terms of volume, price, and available selection.
 They’re also the best place to make large cannabis purchases.

 Tokyo Smoke has taken innovative measures for allowing customers the opportunity to interact with products.
 Due to strict laws regarding retail cannabis, cannabis displays and interactions are extremely limited.
 Tokyo Smoke has figured out a way to allow customers to see and smell products before making a purchase.

 The dispensary uses small round orbs containing cannabis flowers for displaying products.
 As a customer, you can look into the orb through its windowed front to clearly see the bud.
 You can even get a strong whiff of the strain’s aroma by removing the orb’s plunger from the front.